 - Nasal sprays like Flonase and Nasacort ease pollen allergy symptoms and can be used preventatively even before symptoms appear.

 Talk to an Expert Pharmacist

 If your seasonal allergies persist even after preventative steps and over-the-counter medicine, there are other treatment options that may bring you more lasting relief.
 Our team of patient care pharmacists will work with your doctor to get you the allergy medications you're prescribed at the lowest cost, and we’re happy to answer your questions about allergy symptoms, asthma, or any other health concern.
-Feel free to reach out any time via text or phone at 1-800-874-5881, or in-app messaging.
+Download the mobile app for secure messaging or call 1-800-874-5881.